 Logo design is not just an art; it is a science.
-It requires a lot more than knowledge about graphic designing and visual aesthetics.
-A designer has to do the jobs, which include that of a marketer, strategist, psychologist, salesperson, showman, and project manager.
+It requires a lot more than knowledge about graphic design and visual aesthetics.
+A designer has to do the jobs, including that of a marketer, strategist, psychologist, salesperson, showman, and project manager.
 It requires extensive research and analysis to arrive at the perfect design.

 But that’s not the end of it, is it?
 Until your client approves of the design and the deal is sealed, it is the same rat race over and over again.
 Remember that it is never only about a wonderful idea; it’s always about how you can make the idea sound wonderful to the people.
 After the designing part is over, you need to sell your approach to the client.

-Although it may seem like a daunting task and one you didn’t sign up for, it is really not so tricky to nail.
-All you need to do is follow an order, and the deal is sealed even before you know!
+Although it may seem like a daunting task and one you didn’t sign up for, it is not so tricky to nail.
+All you need to do is follow an order, and the deal is sealed even before you know it!

 Just one quick pro tip after you finish the design, and before you pitch it to your client is that always check if your design resembles any other design already available.
 Any idea, no matter how unique it sounds, is bound to have some kind of similarity with an existing idea.